Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 Nam Dieu Forebear’s Temple (Block 7, Thanh Ha)

 This is a cluster of small temples venerating various gods and spirits.
-The most important of them is the temple dedicated to the founder of ceramics and brick making in town.
-At the start of the lunar year, folks hold festivals to pray their founder and other gods and spirits to sponsor their businesses and grant them luck.
+The most important of them is the temple dedicated to the founder of ceramics and brickmaking in town.
+At the start of the lunar year, folks hold festivals to pray for their founder and other gods and spirits to sponsor their businesses and grant them luck.

 Tips to visit these pagodas and temples

-As the same rules to visit most temples and pagodas in Vietnam, you need to wear elegant clothes covering shoulders and knees, that is alright.
+As the same rules to visit most temples and pagodas in Vietnam, you need to wear elegant clothes covering your shoulders and knees.

 Most pagodas are free to visit, but some temples in the ancient town of Hoi An need tickets to come into.
 The ticket is sold at the beginning of the streets entering the old town area.
-A ticket costs 120,000 VND (~5.5USD) per guest.
+Please check the ticket price here.

 If you want to choose the top pagoda in Hoi An to visit, Vietnamdrive recommends you come to Chuc Thanh Pagoda.
 And, the top temple to explore in the old town is Ong Temple.
 Please note that all temples in the town center are very small.

 Most temples and pagodas often offer incense for visitors to pray.
 If you do, please burn one or three sticks.
-These number is common Yang ones, showing the starting and developing features.
+These numbers are common Yang ones, showing the starting and developing features.

 Taking pictures is not missed because most of the temples and pagodas have beautiful architecture and skillful wood carving to decorate.